 If you want your parrot to join the ranks with a popular name, consider the following:

 Male Parrot Names

 The more customized a name is, the more precious it can feel.
-As such, you might want to narrow down your name choices by the sex of your parrot.
+So, you might want to narrow down your name choices by the sex of your parrot.
 It’s natural to give a parrot a human name.

-Some are simple, everyday names for males, while others are fun and cute.
+Some are simple names for males, while others are fun and cute.
 Try spending a day or two with your parrot and get a feel for its unique personality.
 Which of these would fit the bird best?

 Female Parrot Names

 If your bird is female, you can get more flowery or unique with the naming.
 Many of the most popular female names for parrots aren’t traditional human names.

 You might recognize some as famous characters from TV and movies.
 Check out this list and see which one fits your new feathered friend: